 Prior to starting at King’s, you should:

-- Read the latest guidance on if you'll need a visa to study in the UK, as a result of the UK leaving the EU.
+- Read the latest guidance on if you need a visa to study in the UK.

 - Obtain a European Health Insurance Card (EHIC) from your home country.

 - Find out more information about the EU settlement scheme and how to make an application, if you’re eligible to do so.

 You'll also need to check if you're required to complete the Right to Study check, once you've completed the online enrolment task.